No Child Left Behind Act of 2001, Title I Part A, Sec. 1112 (g)(1)(A), Title III, Part C, Sec. 3302, and Title IX, Part A, Sec. 9101

 How the program will meet the specific needs of the child in attaining English and meeting state standards;

-The program's exit requirements, the expected rate of transition into a classroom not tailored for LEP students, and, in the case of high school students, the expected rate of graduation;
+The program's exit requirements, the expected rate of transition into a classroom not tailored for ELLs, and, in the case of high school students, the expected rate of graduation;

 How the instructional program will meet the objectives of an individualized education program of a child with a disability; and